seevik2580/tor-ip-changer/source-code-linux/README.md

 ## binaries:
 - use build.sh to build binaries for linux
-- binaries can be found inside folder Dist
+- binaries can be found inside folder Dist/ipchanger
+- `cd dist/ipchanger`
+- `./ipchanger`